KAIST-SE-Lab/Platooning-LEGOs/physical implementation/README.md

 # Getting start
-Follow the bellow instructions to set our Platooning LEGOs examplar.
+Follow the bellow instructions to set our Platooning LEGOs exemplar.